stephaneVercouillieBMID/slate/source/workingVersion.html.md

   #### <a name="ServiceCodes"></a> Service Code Concept
   The service code is the identifier of an instance of an itsme service.

-For each itsme service(login, confirm, sign, share data), there is a service instance issued and a Service Provider may utilize multiple service instances.
+For each itsme service(login, confirm, sign, share data), there is a service instance issued and a Service Provider may utilise multiple service instances.
+By being provided a service instance, one action type can be taken forward such as login, confirm, sign, share data or a at a time,

  # Authenticating the User